RIPAGlobal/doggo/README.md

 * Left zero padding to keep column alignment, working for any number of total tests
 * `FAILED` and `PENDING` states are shown on the left side of the message, not the right as with RSpec's `--format documentation`, to make them a little easier to see in CI output
 * A `PENDING` default message of `Temporarily skipped with xit` is suppressed for brevity, but any other message would be shown inline.
+* Detailed failure messages are shown inline, so you can start investigating test failures while your test suite continues to run.

 ## Installation